 About Me

 I am a postdoctoral research scholar in the College of Veterinary Medicine at North Carolina State University.
 I am part of The Thinking Pets Program, overseen by Dr. Margaret Gruen.
-Pennsylvania State University.
-Broadly, I am interested in how the social relationship between dogs and humans shaped dog behavior and cognition through the domestication process.
+Broadly, I am interested in using an evolutionary framework to understand how dogs adapted to live among humans and to understand dog aging.

 Education and Background